Château Branaire-Ducru Saint-Julien 2025 - 4ème Grand Cru Classé (Primeurs)

 Guide Hachette des vins

-Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2022 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the estate:

-With its Château (Directoire period) and orangery (18th century) featuring clean, simple lines, lovers of Neoclassical architecture will be delighted by a visit to this beautiful estate, which rises on the hillside above Beychevelle.
+With its Château (Directoire period) and orangery (18th century) featuring clean, simple lines, lovers of neoclassical architecture will be delighted by a visit to this beautiful estate, which stands on the hillside above Beychevelle.
 Composed of gravel, this terroir is of the highest quality, and its potential for wine production was recognized as early as the late 17th century, when Jean-Baptiste Braneyre purchased the estate.
 With a 60-hectare vineyard, the estate has been owned by the Maroteaux family since 1988, who have made significant investments to restore the property to its former glory.

 Guide des Vins Gault & Millau